 What does Chiron represent in shadow work?
 Chiron represents the core wound that does not fully heal but becomes wisdom.
 Shadow work with Chiron involves recognizing the wound without either avoiding it or being defined by it.
 Chiron’s house placement shows the arena where this wound consistently appears.

 What is the South Node shadow in astrology?
 The South Node shadow is the over-reliance on default patterns and comfort-zone behaviors that feel natural but function as avoidance strategies under stress.
-These are not bad traits they are patterns that need to be chosen consciously rather than defaulted to automatically.
+These are not bad traits; they are patterns that need to be chosen consciously rather than defaulted to automatically.

 How do outer planets relate to shadow work?
 Outer planets (Saturn, Uranus, Neptune, Pluto) each carry a specific shadow mode when their energy operates unconsciously: Saturn as rigid fear of failure, Uranus as rebellion as identity, Neptune as spiritual bypassing, and Pluto as compulsive control.
 Their natal aspects and house placements point to where that shadow material is most active.